-Litigation: In partnership with the Legal Aid Society-Employment Law Center (LAS-ELC), BATPro members work on active affirmative litigation against companies that rely on labor trafficking.
+Legal Services Support: In partnership with the Justice at Last, BATPro members work on active affirmative litigation against companies that rely on labor trafficking.
 Last year, BATPro members were assisting LAS-ELC to litigate against a fishing company that enslaved workers from Indonesia who finally escaped the ship in San Francisco.

-Educational and Outreach Events: BATPro actively works to educate the community about the clandestine criminal enterprise that is human trafficking.
-Last year, BATPro presented an expert attorney panel lunch discussion focused on how Super Bowl 50, held in the Bay Area, affected local human trafficking.
-Next semester, BATPro plans to host a university-wide training conference on recognizing and addressing labor trafficking.
+Community Coordination Team: BATPro actively works to educate the community about the clandestine criminal enterprise that is human trafficking.
+This comes in the form of legal writing, educational presentations, planned lectures, and working with local organizations to bring awareness to the cause.
+In the past, BATPro presented an expert attorney panel lunch discussion focused on how Super Bowl 50, held in the Bay Area, affected local human trafficking.
+Next year, BATPro hopes to expand this group, engaging with local nonprofits and anti-trafficking groups to impact change on the local level.

 Video Recording of the Fall 2016 Immigration SLPS Information Session (Introduction to: Berkeley Immigration Group – Detention Project; Berkeley Immigration Law Clinic; Berkeley Law Anti-Trafficking Project; California Asylum Representation Clinic; East Bay Dreamer Clinic; and International Refugee Assistance Project).
 Recorded Thursday, September 1.